obfuscated-D/ch32_fan_thermostat/README.md

 I won't be providing any support for this code, but feel free to ask questions.

 ## Setup
-See the [Installattion guide](https://github.com/cnlohr/ch32v003fun/wiki/Installation) for the ch32v003fun project, you will need the toolchain to flash the code to the ch32v003 board.
+See the [Installation guide](https://github.com/cnlohr/ch32v003fun/wiki/Installation) for the ch32v003fun project, you will need the toolchain to flash the code to the ch32v003 board.

 ## Flashing